Laschets Union in a new survey at the lowest point: “Lowest value ever measured”

 Berlin – For the Union, the descent continues in a current survey.
 The Greens, with their candidate for Chancellor Annalena Baerbock, are still at the forefront of voters.
 And the FDP is also going up.
 The Sunday trend, published weekly by the Kantar polling institute for the Picture on sunday takes a snapshot of opinion in the Federal Republic of Germany four months before the 2021 federal elections in autumn.

-A historical low point for the CDU / CSU: When asked: “Which party would you vote if there were parliamentary elections next Sunday?”, Only 23 percent of those questioned said they were in favor of the current ruling party.
+A historical low point for the CDU / CSU: When asked: “Which party would you vote if there were parliamentary elections next Sunday?”, Only 23 percent of those questioned said they were in favor of the current governing CDU / CSU parties.
 Compared to the previous week it is a loss of one percentage point.
 In the big picture, it’s a historically low poll result for the Union.
 Regarding the sister parties, the newspaper writes of “the lowest value ever recorded in the history of the Sunday trend.”

 Sunday trend: Bundestag elections 2021 – Union with historically low poll results